ZipCodeCore/JavaFileManager/README.md

 There is a simple file hierarchy for manual testing in the _test_ folder.
 You can use the _test_ folder for doing simple file manipulations.

+## Things to consider

 Why are the manipulation commands, the things that affect files and folders, in a different class than the _file manager_ itself?

 Why is all the input and output factored out into a separate class?

 Why is Copy/Move in the same method?
+What about the two operations are so much the same?
+How would you separate them?
+Would it make it more understandable or less to spearate them?

 What would you have to do to: